tianyingw/tianyingw.github.io/publications.md

 - Zhou, S., Pati, D., **Wang, T.**, Yang, Y. and Carroll, R. J. "Gaussian Processes with Errors in Variables: theory and computation". **(Submitted)**

-- **Wang, T.**, Ionita-Laza, I. and Wei, Y. "Integrated Quantile RAnk Test (iQRAT) for heterogeneous joint effect of rare and common variants in sequencing studies". (manuscript)
+- **Wang, T.**, Ionita-Laza, I. and Wei, Y. "Integrated Quantile RAnk Test (iQRAT) for heterogeneous joint effect of rare and common variants in sequencing studies".

 ### In preparation: